cycle/docs/basic/relation.md

 $t->run();
 ```

-The generated command chain will be automatically sorted to keep the proper order of SQL operations.
+The generated command chain will automatically be sorted to keep the proper order of SQL operations.

 ## Retrieve the related entity
-Though Cycle ORM support lazy loading using proxies (see extension `cycle/proxy-factory`) it is recommended to pre-load needed
+Though Cycle ORM support lazy loading using proxies (see extension `cycle/proxy-factory`), it is recommended to pre-load needed
 relations using custom repository methods.

-To load related object use `load` method of `Cycle\ORM\Select`.
+To load related object use the `load` method of `Cycle\ORM\Select`.
 The relation can be loaded using property name:

 ```php
 $result = $orm->getRepository(User::class)